 Hawaii is known primarily as a vacation and tourism destination.
 However, even though most tourists visit this state without incidence, some are involved in serious accidents.
 These accidents may result in a minor injury, or they may cause injuries severe enough to affect the victim for the rest of his or her life.

 If you or a loved one sustains an injury because an individual or organization in Hawaii was negligent, you can often file a legal claim against the responsible party.
 If you win the case, the court may require the responsible party to pay for your medical care, reimburse you for lost wages or pay you punitive damages for pain and suffering.
 However, in order to file a successful personal injury claim in Hawaii, you must file it before the statute of limitations expires.
-Below is some information about the statute of limitations relating to various personal injury claims in the state of Hawaii.

 If your accident requires you to file a claim against a county in Hawaii, you must do so within 6 months of the event.
 This deadline is firm regardless of the type of accident.